j-siderius/TinySpark/docs/chapter2/advanced_logic_gates.md

 To ensure the correct output of $0$, the output neuron calculation for needs to result in a value less than $0.5$ (as our activation-function $f(x)$ steps at $0.5$).
 If the weight $-0.4$ is tweaked to a value of $-0.5$, the activation function will not output $1$ anymore, since the result of the sum is $(1*-0.4 + 1*0.9)=0.4$.

 Now program this into a simple Python script.
-The weights of the network will be stored inside of an array (ensure correct indexing).
+The weights of the network will be stored inside of an array.

 [![Open In Colab](../assets/images/colab-badge.svg)](https://colab.research.google.com/drive/1n0ICeDesHq-a74yKYkdi2NV9295TgGCH#scrollTo=kK0VsuHfyz7M)